martinkaptein/my-site/docs/contact.md

 Here you will find the contact information.
 Contact me by mail or by any social network.

-I will be happy to hear from you!
+Martin Kaptein will be happy to hear from you!

 ## Mail